SEAC's focuses on assisting neighborhood, business and other community groups on a range of projects.

 • Sponsored five campers to attend Camp Hard Hat.
 Campers learn the fundamentals of construction and safety.

 • Attend several Merchant Association meetings in our service area.

 • Provide Fiduciary services to Merchant Associations.

 • Promote and share job openings for local merchants on SEAC's website and social media.

-• Assisted Merchant Association writing two grants for street beautification.
+• Assisted Merchant Association writing a grants for street beautification.

 • Sit on local merchant networking group to build connections with other local businesses.